peterstamps/KOReader_MyWebDavPlugin/README.md

 The default is Login username is "admin" with password "1234" (without the double quotes!).

 RECOMMENDED WEBDAV CLIENTS
+NOTE: if you have problems then try another Webdav client.
+I had for example problems with WinSCP while Cyberduck worked fine on Windows 11.
+On my smart phone I use this  Total Commander App as it works perfect: https://play.google.com/store/search?q=total+commander+for+android&c=apps and the WebDav plugin: https://play.google.com/store/apps/details?id=com.ghisler.tcplugins.WebDAV

+Android Apps:  Total Commander App with additional Webdav plugin (preferred!), File Manager App (but it some functions do not work properly See release notes!)
-Android Apps:  File Manager (preferred!), Total Commander with additional Webdav pluginb Windows 11:  Cyberduck (preferred), WinScp (but sometimes it requires extra refreshes and too many clicks to view results... strange)
+Windows 11:  Cyberduck (preferred), WinScp (but sometimes it requires extra refreshes and too many clicks to view results... strange random behaviour)
 Linux: Nautilus, PCManFM (also a filemanager), others with WebDav support
 Mac: Cyberduck
 On All devices: KOReader, yes it has a WebDav client that you might already use: go to Cloud Storage under the main menu with the tools icon.
 If you use KOReader on Android you can access ebooks that are located on your ereader which runs KOreader with the Webdav Server!

-NOTE: if you have problems then try another Webdav client.
-I had for example problems with WinSCP while Cyberduck worked fine on Windows 11.
-On my smart phone I use this File Manager as it works perfect: https://play.google.com/store/apps/details?id=com.alphainventor.filemanager

 The starting point after login is a view of all content in the Home folder that you have chosen and set in you KOReader.
 Their is an exception: hidden files and folders ending with their name as .sdr are NOT shown at all.